Lord Robert Montagu

 Lord Robert Montagu PC (24 January 1825 – 6 May 1902) was a British Conservative politician.
 He served as Vice-President of the Committee on Education between 1867 and 1868.

 Background and education

 Montagu was born at Melchbourne, Bedfordshire the second son of George Montagu, 6th Duke of Manchester by his first wife Millicent, daughter of Robert Bernard Sparrow.
 William Montagu, 7th Duke of Manchester, was his elder brother.
 He was educated at Trinity College, Cambridge, and graduated with an MA in 1849.

+In 1846 his father as Lord Lieutenant of Huntingdonshire commissioned him as a Captain in the disembodied Huntingdonshire Militia.